Enable Logpush to Google Cloud Storage

-Select the Enterprise domain you want to use with Logpush.
+Select the Enterprise account or domain you want to use with Logpush.

-Select the data set you want to push to a storage service.
+In Select data set, choose the dataset to push to a storage service, and select Next.

-Select the data fields to include in your logs.
-You can add or remove fields later by modifying your settings in Logs > Logpush.
+- Select the data fields to include in your logs.
+Add or remove fields later by modifying your settings in Logs > Logpush.

 Enter or select the following destination information: